Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 As with dropshipping, Shopify is the winner when it comes to apps and integrations (add-ons that enhance the basic functionality of your website or store).

-There is a huge range of apps in the Shopify app store (8,000+), making the Wix and Squarespace app offering look pretty modest by comparison (you’ll find 500+ apps in the Wix app market, and just 32 in Squarespace’s).
+There is a huge range of apps in the Shopify app store (13,000+), making the Wix and Squarespace app offerings look pretty modest by comparison.

 For example, selling digital downloads, adding fully-featured data capture forms and removing tight limits on product options all require the addition of Shopify apps; in the other platforms, these are built-in features.